DanielY1783/te_ml/bin/README.txt

 2018_06_14: Random forest run on smaller test subset of data

-2018_06_15: Random forest run on full set of HERVs
+2018_06_15: Random forest run on full set of hervs

 2018_06_18: Random forest on test subset with oversampling

-2018_06_19: Random forest on full HERVs with undersampling, random oversampling, SMOTE, ADASYN
+2018_06_19: Random forest on full hervs with undersampling, random oversampling, SMOTE, ADASYN

-2018_06_20: Linear SVC on full HERVs and SVC grid search on test HERVs.
+2018_06_20: Linear SVC on full hervs and SVC grid search on test hervs.

 2018_06_21_chromehmm_te: Reformatted version of intersection of transposable elements and
 		transcription factors as intermediate data set.

-2018_06_21_svm_grid: Grid search for SVC on full set of HERVs.
+2018_06_21_svm_grid: Grid search for SVC on full set of hervs.

 2018_06_22_chromehmm: Intersection of transcription factors with transposable elements reformatting
 		done on ACCRE cluster.

-2018_06_22_svc_rbf: SVC with RBF kernel run on full set of HERVs.
+2018_06_22_svc_rbf: SVC with RBF kernel run on full set of hervs.

 2018_06_25_chromehmm_ml_input: Reformat intersection of tranposable elements with chromehmmm
 		enhancers to form input data for machine learning model.